react-navigation/react-navigation.github.io/versioned_docs/version-5.x/use-link-builder.md

 This hook is intended to be used in navigators to show links to various pages in it, such as drawer and tab navigators.
 If you're building a custom navigator, custom drawer content, custom tab bar etc. then you might want to use this hook.

-It's important to note that `useLinkBuilder` doesn't consider bubbling of the `navigate` action when building the link.
-So the screen to navigate to must be present in the navigator it's used in.
-For example, in the above case, the navigator containing `Home` should also contain the `Profile` screen.
+There are couple of important things to note:

+- The destination screen must be present in the current navigator.
+It cannot be in a parent navigator or a navigator nested in a child.
+- It's intended to be only used in custom navigators to keep them reusable in multiple apps.
+For your regular app code, use paths directly instead of building paths for screens.